twaddington/django-olcc/README.md

 - Price monitoring: Get notified when your favorite item drops in price.
 - Price intelligence: Analyze historical price changes to predict future sales.

+## Getting Started

+To run the local development server you should first install the Heroku command-line tools.
+You should then be able to start up the Gunicorn server by running `foreman start` in the `src` directory.
+Make sure you run `$ pip install requirements.txt` in your virtualenv first.

 [olcc]: http://www.oregon.gov/OLCC/index.shtml
 [project-home]: http://www.oregonliquorprices.com/